Research

 Archived

-Picture Books For All (2019–2023)
+Picture Books For All (2019–2025)

 Co-curated with colleagues Rob Ramsden and Dr Vassiliki Tzomaka, and in collaboration with Suffolk Archives, the Picture Books For All exhibition showcased W. S. Cowell Ltd, the pioneering Ipswich printer who helped to develop picture book printing in Britain, working with leading illustrators, artists and publishers from the 1930s through to the 1980s.
+Nigel and Rob’s research has since fed into public lectures on Cowell’s place within the history of modernism and their influence on contemporary picture book illustration.

 Picture Books For All was exhibited at Ipswich’s The Hold from 20 October 2022–8 January 2023.